 Kelly felt scared to be put in such a vulnerable situation, but desperately wanted to know what was happening.
 “Okay, I’ll do it.”

-Kelly Doyle, Alex Stone: Session 4.
+Kelly Doyle, Jason Stone: Session 4.
 The Next Day.

-Together, Alex and Kelly walked into Dr. Clement’s office.
+Together, Jason and Kelly walked into Dr. Clement’s office.
 Facing Dr. Clement, both sat down in the twin leather chairs in front of her desk.

 “How do you feel tonight, Kelly?”
 Dr. Clement asked.